8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 ## The second brownie (growth assets)

-Characteristics:

-1. You typically convert short-term assets into something else you own, not a liability.
+1. Performs better in growth environments.
+(This includes resell value, the ability to purchase cash and other short-term assets.)
 2. Historically, the real rate is positive and higher than the other categories.
 3. Interest rates are in terms of APY and indicate excess money given to you.

+Secondary characteristics:

+1. You typically convert short-term assets into something else you then own, not a liability.
-4. Has a resell value that fluctuates more than short-term assets; a dollar is a dollar, and it's rare someone is willing to give you 2 dollars for 1.
+2. Has a resell value that fluctuates more than short-term assets; a dollar is a dollar, and it's rare someone is willing to give you 2 dollars for 1.
 5. When you sell the thing, it becomes a short-term asset.
 Even if you sell with the intention of immediately purchasing another asset.
-6. Tends to favor growth environments.

 A non-exhaustive list of ingredients that go into making the second brownie: